All Episodes

 You have to wonder how all those folks on the Christian right must feel discovering they were used for partisan reasons by a skeptic, a secular manipulator.

-Uh so this is just this this is this is insane.
+So this is just, this is insane.

 The ramblings of a genuine lunatic.

-Uh now, he was asked about this on Fox News Sunday with Chris Wallace.
+Now, he was asked about this on Fox News Sunday with Chris Wallace.

 Wallace said, Bill Moyers went after you as an agnostic who flim-flammed a Christian right.